Longhorns vs. Hurricanes: Elite Eight Betting Trends, Record ATS, Home/Road Splits

 Texas vs. Miami (FL): Betting Trends, Record ATS, Home/Road Splits - Elite Eight

-The No. 2 seed Texas Longhorns (29-8) are 3.5-point favorites to advance to the Final Four when they play the No. 5 seed Miami Hurricanes (28-7) in the NCAA Tournament Elite Eight on Sunday at T-Mobile Center, airing on CBS starting at 5:05 PM.
-The matchup has an over/under of 149.5 points.
+The No. 2 seed Texas Longhorns (29-8) and No. 5 seed Miami Hurricanes (28-7) will both be vying for a spot in the NCAA Tournament Final Four when they meet on Sunday at T-Mobile Center, starting at 5:05 PM, airing on CBS.
+Texas is more likely to win the final game of the Midwest Region bracket with oddsmakers installing the as 3.5-point favorites.
+The matchup's point total is 148.5.

 Texas vs. Miami (FL) Odds & Info